Bradley-Stradling/Linux_Deb_Box/README.txt

 Pack_Up_Setup - Loads up all scripts in scripts directory and aliases from local user on system to repo and removes source lines from them.
 (Not tested or fully written)

-Resolution_Set.sh - Want to add a new resolution thats not shown in xrandr?
-Me too, hopefully this script will make that quick and easy.
-(Busted and not even started really :P)

 Unzip_and_Move.sh - Needs refactor.
 But will ideally unzip all files in a target directory and copy them a backup as the .zip still and unpacked to the current working directory.